trustcrypto/documentation-theme-jekyll/index.md

                      </span>
                  </div>
                  <div class="panel-body">
-                     <p>The first step in getting started with OnlyKey is to follow the [steps here ](https://onlykey.io/start).
+                     <p>The first step in getting started with OnlyKey is to follow the <a href="https://onlykey.io/start">steps here</a>.
 This will ensure you stay up to date on important OnlyKey updates.</p>
                      <a href="https://onlykey.io/start" class="btn btn-primary">Start Here</a>
                  </div>
              </div>